marsgpl/npm-cnnct/README.md

     }
 }
 ```

+### notes

 you need to run RabbitMQ on localhost listening port 5672 to properly test that example code

-you can run as many consumers as you wish in this example

-redis will round-robin tasks among consumers
+you can run as many consumers as you want in this example - RabbitMQ will round-robin tasks among consumers

-output will be like this:

-producer:
+### producer output:

 ```
     1 * 1 { value: 1 }